microsoftarchive/wlist/README.md

 * Ruby, should be on your system
 * A client id.
 You can get one at the [Wunderlist Developer Site](https://developer.wunderlist.com/applications).
 Once you have it, you’ll want to set it in the `WLIST_CLIENT_ID` environment variable.
 * An access token.
-You can obtain one by using `wlist login`.
-Once obtained, set it in the `WLIST_ACCESS_TOKEN` environment variable.
+This is tough right now.
+We’re going to fix this ASAP.

 If you try to use `wlist` without a `WLIST_CLIENT_ID` set, you’ll get gently nudged in the right direction: